Your Complete Guide to Buying a Home in Nova Scotia (2026)

 When shopping for mortgages, consider:

-• Fixed vs. variable rates: Fixed rates offer payment stability; variable rates fluctuate with Bank of Canada policy changes
+- Fixed vs. variable rates: Fixed rates offer payment stability; variable rates fluctuate with Bank of Canada policy changes.
+With the Bank of Canada's overnight rate currently at 2.25% as of early 2026, variable rates remain competitive, though geopolitical and trade uncertainty could influence future decisions.

 Step 3: Choose the Right Location